-Towns can struggle for attention in the public policy arena – too often crowded out by legitimate but powerful metropolitan and rural interests.
+Two in five people in the UK live in towns, yet towns struggle for attention in the public policy arena – too often crowded out by legitimate but powerful metropolitan and rural interests.
 Discussions on towns too often focus merely on saving or preserving rather than progressing or rethinking.
-As one of the largest policy and practice organisations in the UK to be towns-based, the Trust is seeking to play a leading role in supporting influential policy development and innovative practice in our towns.
+As one of the largest policy and practice organisations in the UK to be towns-based, the Trust is seeking to play a leading role in supporting the development of town’s policy and innovative practice in our towns.

 We are the Carnegie United Kingdom Trust, a Scottish Charity SC 012799 operating in the UK and 20142957 operating in Ireland.
 We were incorporated by Royal Charter in 1917.
 Our registered office is Carnegie UK Trust, Andrew Carnegie House, Pittencrieff Street, Dunfermline, Fife, KY12 8AW.